burlington-arc/barc-infra/ansible/README.md

     user pi

-Then, when the node is installed remotely, and we want to go through the gateway, we conenct our local machine to the OVPN gateway and use the node's OVPN IP:
+Then, when the node is installed remotely, and we want to go through the gateway, we connect our local machine to the OVPN gateway and use the node's OVPN IP:

     # For remote access
     Host barcpi004